backstrokeapp/worker/README.md

 ```

 ### Environment variables
-- `GITHUB_TOKEN`: The Github token for the user that creates pull requests.
-When deployed, this
+- `GITHUB_TOKEN` (required): The Github token for the user that creates pull requests.
+When
-  is a token for [backstroke-bot](https://github.com/backstroke-bot).
+  deployed, this is a token for [backstroke-bot](https://github.com/backstroke-bot).
-- `REDIS_URL`: A url to a redis instance with a rsmq queue inside.
+- `REDIS_URL` (required): A url to a redis instance with a rsmq queue inside.
 Takes the form of
   `redis://user:password@host:port`.
 - `THROTTLE`: Provide an optional delay between handling each webhook operation.
 This is
   potentially handy to keep a worker from exhausing the rate limit on a token.